 There were no public comments made to either the Draft Two-Year Modifications to the Local Plan or the Regional Plan.

-Therefore, IT IS RECOMMENDED that your Committee make a recommendation to the Board to approve the Two-Year Modification to the Local Plan for Program Years 2021 - 2024 and the Two Year Modification to the Regional Plan for Program Years 2021 - 2024.
+Therefore, IT IS RECOMMENDED that your Board approve the Two-Year Modification to the Local Plan for Program Years 2021 - 2024 and the Two-Year Modification to the Regional Plan for Program Years 2021 - 2024.